mramshaw/Alexa-Stuff/README.md

 an option.

 Even so, their rejection emails are very specific and actually quite helpful - they highlight the rejected sentences and also provide copy that they would prefer.
+It is worth noting that the name of your skill must be consistent in all usages - even if this might conflict with normal grammatical usage (think of this as "branding").

 Note that certification testing for compliance is not the same thing as logic testing, which is a developer responsibility.
 It's entirely possible to have a skill certified that still has some bugs in it.
 There is also a __Skills Beta Testing__ program (with 500 invites) which looks worthwhile.

+Certification has gotten lengthier and more stringent over the years (which is a good thing).
-[It took eight calendar days to get my first Alexa skill certified.
-But that skill, resubmitted later with a few minor improvements, only took a day or so to get re-certified.]

-UPDATE: Amazon now posts a certification results ETA on their developer console (for a skill submitted April 12, 2019 they are advising April 30, 2019 - which is 18 days, or 12 business days.
-So certification has gotten lengthier over the years.
-It has also gotten more stringent, which is a good thing - I had an initial rejection April 15 (so about four days) which took exception to to some French copy that had previously passed muster.
+It took eight calendar days to get my first Alexa skill certified.
+That skill, resubmitted later with a few minor improvements, only took a day or so to get re-certified.
+A skill submitted April 12, 2019 was initially scheduled for an April 30th notification - so 18 days, or 12 business days (almost twice as long as a few years ago - but also featured 9 language variations).
+The initial rejection came April 15 (so about four calendar days) - and took issue with some French copy that had previously passed muster (along with some other things).
+As VUIs (Voice User Interfaces) continue to gain acceptance, it essential that the quality of the user experience continues to improve.

 #### Monitoring and Versioning